Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Discussion

 An interesting consideration is that the MOHN also appears to be instrumental for guiding DQN to learn useful features.
 Due to the confounding observations that are provided during wait states, the baseline algorithms struggle to learn useful features of the decision points, which are instrumental to inform an optimal policy.
 Thus, learning the appropriate features depends on the actions which in turn depends on the features.
 While this chicken and egg problem is typical in deep reinforcement learning, the proposed MOHQA appears to facilitate the process of guiding the learning of useful features by discovering cause-effect relationships and offering guidance to the DQN underlying architecture.

-It is worth noting that memory does not help to solve problems in which the history of observations does not repeat.
-Firstly, recall that just like in real life, the exact history repeats itself very rarely in CT-graph (see supplementary material 2 for detailed.analysis) Secondly, CT-graph and MALMO have significant gaps between key states and rewards at all times.
-Coping with those two problems would require significant number of samples, which very quickly become computationally infeasible.
-Even advanced memory approaches such as FRMQN~\cite{Oh2016}, designed to find key states (yellow/green block), key states are learned on a small problem sizes, where they are easy to determine, and then this knowledge is transferred to large problems.
+It is worth noting that memory does not help to solve problems in which the history of observations does not repeat (see performance of QRDQN+LSTM and AMRL).
+Firstly, recall that just like in real life, the exact history repeats itself very rarely in the CT-graph (see supplementary material 2 for detailed analysis).
+Secondly, the CT-graph and Malmo have significant gaps between key states and rewards at all times.
+Coping with those two problems require a significant number of samples, which very quickly become computationally infeasible.
+Even in memory approaches designed to find key states such as FRMQN~\cite{Oh2016}, key states are learned on small problem sizes.

-MOHQA a first proof-of-concept and was tested on a limited set of sparse reward problems and compared with a limited number of benchmark algorithms.
-Further tests with other sparse reward problems, e.g. the Morrison water maze and some ATARI games, will be essential to test the full potential of the approach.
+MOHQA is a first proof-of-concept and was tested on a limited set of sparse reward problems and compared with a limited number of benchmark algorithms.
+Further tests with other sparse reward problems, e.g., the Morris water maze and some ATARI games, will be essential to test the full potential of the approach.
 Yet, the present work suggests that a fundamentally simple confounding POMDP casts insights on the challenging problem of learning simultaneously a feature space and a policy.